Dave-team/Knowledge-base/Social.md

 - Always be prepared to answer the ‘what about you?’ question

 ## Group conversations
+-	Realize that everyone is competing for spotlight time in group settings.
+It’s dog eat dog.
+Make it a game to get your share of the spotlight.
+Be assertive, cut people off, be loud, and just repeat yourself
 - Visualize yourself as being someone who loves being right in the centre of attention, sharing stories and opinions.
 Because everybody is keep on listening to you and understand what it is you have to say.
 Be more influential and funny
 - Realize that group conversations are about shallow, fun conversation rather than sharing information.
 Stupid things are being said, laughed at and nobody cares.
 - People want you to be open.
 They want to know you, trust and feel comfortable around sharing things themselves.
 By not sharing yours, people don't feel good sharing about their lives as they might think I judge them.